tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 If the symbol groups exist, their names should have a prefix as broker\'s name.
 In this case, a request to the `/symbol_info`_ without groups parameter must return and error.

-Note that some optional fields in `/symbol_info`_ may be required depending on the instrumentation type:
+Note that some optional fields in `/symbol_info`_ may be required depending on the instrument type:

 - For CFDs, the ``is-cfd`` flag must be set to ``true``.
 - For futures, the ``root`` and ``root-description`` fields are required.